jeetsukumaran/DendroPy/joss/paper.md

 Thank you to University of Michigan Undergraduate Research Opportunity Program participant Connor Yang for his contributions in increasing test coverage, and to our open-source community for bug reports, feature suggestions, and patch contributions over the years.
 This research is based upon work supported by:

-- the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program (to author MAM)
+- the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program (author MAM)
 - the National Science Foundation grant NSF-DEB 1937725 "COLLABORATIVE RESEARCH: Phylogenomics, spatial phylogenetics and conservation prioritization in trapdoor spiders (and kin) of the California Floristic Province" (author JS)
+- the National Science Foundation grant NSF-DEB 1457776 "Collaborative Research Developing novel methods for estimating coevolutionary processes using tapeworms and their shark and ray hosts" (author MH)

 # References